MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: METHODS

 As the wavelets are translationally invariant in frequency, we recover the wavelet transform at all frequencies by accounting for a heterodyne phase shift $\Delta \phi' = 2 \pi (f-f_c) \Delta t'$.
 The computational cost of a single FFT for N samples of time is of order $O(N \log{(N)})$, and a wavelet transform costs twice as much as a FFT.
-Thus, the operations cost of our downsampled, heterodyned wavelet transform is $O(2 N_f N_t \log{(N_t)})$ for each $\tau$ layer, where $N_f$ and $N_t$ are the number of frequency and time slices respectively and $N = N_f N_t$.
-This is significantly cheaper than the $O(2 N_f N \log{(N)})$ cost per $\tau$ layer for the original transform.
+Thus, the operations cost of our downsampled, heterodyned wavelet transform is $O(2 N_f N_t \log{(N_t)})$ for each $\tau$ layer.

-It is worth noting that each downsampled $\tau$ layer in the TF$\tau$ map has a fixed resolution as $\Delta t'$ is directly proportional to $\tau$.
-In contrast, downsampling the TFQ scan is much more tedious as $\tau$ (and consequently $\Delta t'$) changes for every Q layer as the frequency increases.
+It is worth noting that each downsampled $\tau$ layer in the TF$\tau$ map has a fixed resolution as $\Delta t'$ and $\Delta f'$ only depend on $\tau$ and not the frequency.
+This makes TF$\tau$ scans more amenable to heterodyning.
+In contrast, downsampling the TFQ scan is much more tedious as $\tau$ (and consequently $\Delta t'$ and $\Delta f'$) changes for every Q layer as the frequency increases.
 If we used TFQ maps, every Q layer would have varying resolution, and we would have to heterodyne in frequency bands.